-)-- Annual Women and Minorities in Technology Conference on April 3–4, 2018 in Jacksonville, Florida
+Women and Minorities in Technology Conference Set for April 3-4, 2018 in Jacksonville FL

 Ngenuity Worx, a technology and management consulting company today announced their annual Women and Minorities in Technology Conference will be held April 3–4, 2018 at the Omni Hotel in downtown Jacksonville, FL.

 The conference was created to fill a need to assist women and underrepresented minorities to become more employable and promotable in the technology world and provide them actionable information towards creating their own tech startups.
 The statistics show that only 14% of Computer Science Degree candidates are women and that Black women owners of tech startups get only 0.02% of all venture capital funding.